GoogleCloudPlatform/php-docs-samples/run/laravel/README.md

 While the initial provisioning and deployment steps were complex, making updates is a simpler process.

-1. Build the container (to capture any new application changes), then update the service to use this new container image:
+To make changes: build the container (to capture any new application changes), then update the service to use this new container image:

     ```bash
     gcloud builds submit \
         --pack image=us-central1-docker.pkg.dev/${PROJECT_ID}/containers/laravel
+    ```

+To apply application code changes, update the Cloud Run service with this new container:

+    ```bash
     gcloud run services update laravel \
-        --image us-central1-docker.pkg.dev/${PROJECT_ID}/containers/laravel
+        --image us-central1-docker.pkg.dev/${PROJECT_ID}/containers/laravel \
+        --region ${REGION}
     ```

     Note: you do not have to re-assert the database or secret settings on future deployments, unless you want to change these values.

-Repeat the Upload Static Assets and Apply Database Migrations steps to update those information stores.
+To apply database migrations, run the Cloud Run job using the newly built container:

+    ```bash
+    gcloud beta run jobs execute migrate --region ${REGION}
+    ```

+    Note: To generate new migrations to apply, you will need to run `php artisan make:migration` in a local development environment.

+To update static assets, run the custom npm command from earlier:

+    ```bash
+    npm run update-static
+    ```

 ## Understanding the Code